ghitabn/Ambient-Monitoring-at-the-Edge-using-AWS-Greengrass-v2-on-Raspberry-PI-and-ESP32-client-devices/README.md

 # Ambient-Monitoring-at-the-Edge
 Ambiental telemetry (temperature and humidity) at the edge using AWS Greengrass v2 on Raspberry PI and ESP32 client devices (MicroPython).

+The project uses a Raspberry Pi running AWS Greengrass v2 as a core device which extends AWS IoT Core functionnality at the edge.
+It allows MQTT communication between two client devices (ESP32): a publisher and a subscriber.
+Telemetry data collected by the publisher from a local sensor is available for local subscriber(s) and uploaded to AWS IoT Core (subject to uplink connectivity) for further processing and visualization, if needed.

 ## Hardware:
 - 1x Raspberry Pi 4B 4GB (core device) ()
 - 2x DOIT ESP32 DEVKIT V1 (client devices) ()